logo

 Why is Plumsail Forms for SharePoint Online and On-Premises a better alternative to Power Apps?

-In addition, with Plumsail Forms for SharePoint, you can develop forms not only for SharePoint Online but also for SharePoint 2019 and Server Subscription Edition.
-Plumsail Forms is hosted on your SharePoint server, and you don’t have to use the On-Premises gateway to access your data.
+In addition, Plumsail Forms for SharePoint allows you to develop forms not only for SharePoint Online but also for SharePoint 2019 and Server Subscription Edition.
+Because Plumsail Forms is hosted directly on your SharePoint server, there is no need to use an On-Premises data gateway to access your information.

 Let's take a closer look at what you can get by using Plumsail Forms for SharePoint instead of Power Apps.